Dreaming381/Latios-Framework/README.md

 comprehensive API for injecting custom effects into ECS rendering.

 On the animation side, Kinemation supports bone entity and optimized bone buffer configurations.
-It includes utilities for inertial blending.
-And for animation clips it leverages ACL, a powerful high quality animation compression solution used in AAA titles such as Rise of the Tomb Raider, Fortnite, and Valorant.
+It includes utilities for masking, inertial blending, and root motion.
+For animation clips, it leverages ACL, a powerful high quality animation compression solution used in AAA titles such as Rise of the Tomb Raider, Fortnite, and Valorant.

 **Common Reasons to Use:**